-I wrote the textbook, so the chapters are mostly in the order that we will cover them.
+We will use a textbook that I wrote.
+The chapters are mostly in the order that we will cover them.
 Most chapters are short.
-We will cover them at a rate of about two chapters per class period.
+We will cover them at a rate of about two chapters per hour in class.

 Quizzes: Most days will begin with a brief quiz focused on knowlege and skills recently covered in class or assigned reading.
 The quiz will generally start before I walk into the room and end five minutes after official class starting time.
 Normally we do a question or two from the final exam.